 Those are all fantastic, and so is something as simple as the no reason, “Sorry.
 Can’t.”

-That’s cool, too, because at least you’ve told me not to wait for you to show up, so you’ve respected by request, and you’re awesome.
+That’s cool, too, because at least you’ve told me not to wait for you to show up, so you’ve respected me by doing that, and you’re awesome.

 But… if you’ve told me, and especially if you’ve done it enthusiastically, “Oh, yeah, I’ll be there for sure,” and then your place is taken by crickets at time and date, and then you don’t bother to catch up later and say why… WTF, really?